cherrypiejam/typst-cv-template/cv.typ

   - Worked under Dr. Curtis Connors' supervision on gene splicing and recombinant DNA to replicate stem cell regeneration in human tissue.
-  - Conducted multiple successful trials on mice by fully regrowing lost limbs using advanced biochemical techniques such as polymerase chain reaction (PCR), gel electrophoresis, and CRISPR-Cas9 gene editing.
+  - Conducted multiple successful trials on mice by fully re-growing lost limbs using advanced biochemical techniques such as polymerase chain reaction (PCR), gel electrophoresis, and CRISPR-Cas9 gene editing.
   - Collected and analyzed complex genetic data, utilizing bioinformatics